jeff-eng/guessing-game-1/README.md

 The second portion of the game is contained in a function called numberGuess that generates a number at random between 1 and 100 and prompts the user to guess it.
 Then, it calls a second function, checkGuess, inside a while loop.
 The function checkGuess  determines whether the number was equal to, greater than, or less than the random number--if it is equal, it returns false to break the loop, otherwise it returns true to keep the loop going.

 Current problems include, but are likely not limited to:
-It would be more elegant if the verbal portion of the game were contained within a function as well.
-There is no current counter for the number of correct vs. incorrect answers.
-In the while loop, it calls checkAnswer twice to get the two elements of the array it returns, which isn't necessary.
 The question list for the verbal portion seems pretty clunky.
-When you answer a verbal question, if the input isn't of the required form, it doesn't give you a second chance to answer.
+When you answer a verbal question, if the input isn't of the required form, it asks you the question again, but the error message is contained at the end of every string, which is pretty clunky.